RedisGraph/RedisGraph/docs/configuration.md

 ## CACHE_SIZE

-The number of queries cached in RedisGraph.
-When a new query is needed to be store, and the cache is full, meaning the cache has reached the size of `CACHE_SIZE`, it will evict the least recently used (LRU) entry.
+The max number of queries for RedisGraph to cache.
+When a new query is encountered and the cache is full, meaning the cache has reached the size of `CACHE_SIZE`, it will evict the least recently used (LRU) entry.

 ### Default